 Learn survival Cantonese and get oriented to the neighbourhood!
 Saturday School offers place-based Cantonese language learning in Vancouver Chinatown, a National Historic Site and living Cantonese community.
-The historic Mon Keang Chinese School will be our classroom, and the area's streets, shops and spaces will be our textbooks.
-Through guided field studies, we will hear stories about Chinatown history, community organizing, and historic and current relationships with the diverse cultural communities that share this space.
+The historic Mon Keang Chinese School is our classroom, and the area's streets, shops and spaces are our textbooks.
+Through guided field studies, learn about Chinatown history, community organizing, and historic and current relationships with the diverse communities that share this space.
 Our final exam will be a grocery shopping expedition and shared meal.

 Saturday School originally ran in 2014 as a public program of Centre A and its exhibit, M’goi/Do Jeh: Sites, Rites and Gratitude, curated by Tyler Russell.
-The program was guest curated by participating artist Kathryn Gwun-Yeen Lennon 姚君妍 (a co-founder of Youth Collaborative for Chinatown), in collaboration with linguist and language instructor, Zoe Lam 林慧雯, and with numerous neighbourhood partners.
+The program was guest curated by participating artist Kathryn Gwun-Yeen Lennon 姚君妍 (a co-founder of Youth Collaborative for Chinatown), with linguist and language instructor, Zoe Lam 林慧雯 and numerous neighbourhood partners.

 about mon keang chinese school

-The use of the building by the Mon Keang School is an important part of the building’s heritage value.
+The building's use by the Mon Keang School is an important part of its heritage value.
 It illustrates the value overseas immigrants placed on the Chinese language and cultural education of their Canadian-born children or 土生 (Canto: tousang, Mando: tusheng, “born of the earth”).
-Chinese language was important to perpetuate Chinese culture, give Canadian-born children the skills required to function seamlessly in a predominantly Chinese-speaking environment, and maintain intergenerational relationships within family and community.
+Chinese language was important to perpetuate Chinese culture, give Canadian-born children the skills required to function in a predominantly Chinese-speaking environment, and maintain intergenerational relationships within family and community.